BA (Hons) Electronic Music Production and Performance.

 Access to purpose-built DJ booths

-Like all our other facilities, you can access the DJ booths throughout the academic year.
-These have pre-installed filming equipment ready for you to stream or record your sets.
+Like all of our other facilities, you can access the DJ booths throughout the academic year.
+These have industry-standard equipment from Pioneer, Technics, and Allen & Heath, along with pre-installed filming equipment ready for you to stream or record your sets.

 Hear from our programme leader